5fing3rs/3DRecognition/README.md

 ## Problem Statement:

-- To detect and track objects in a 2D video using their corresponding 3D mesh models
+- To detect and track objects in a 2D video using their corresponding 3D mesh models.
+To detect organs and operation instruments during surgery and keeping an inventory of the same.

 ## Directory Structure
 ```bash